 There are strong links to other ICR Teams, notably the Prostate Cancer Team (Head: Professor Johann de Bono).

-Professor Stan Kaye is Head of the Division of Clinical Studies at The Institute of Cancer Research (ICR).
-He is a consultant in the Drug Development Unit (DDU) at the ICR and The Royal Marsden NHS Foundation Trust.
+Professor Stan Kaye is a consultant in the Drug Development Unit (DDU) at the ICR and The Royal Marsden NHS Foundation Trust.
 The DDU is one of the world’s largest Phase I Units, taking part in approximately 30 current new drug trials.
 Over 300 patients per year now enter Phase I trials in the DDU.

 Professor Kaye joined the ICR in September 2000 after 20 years in Glasgow, 15 of which were spent as Head of Medical Oncology at Glasgow University.